The International Honor Society in Psychology

 To achieve this mission PSI CHI @NSULA conduct service-oriented, research, and development event throughout the year.
 Find us on Facebook, Twitter, and Orgsync.

-· Be enrolled as a major or minor in a psychology program or addiction studies program
+· Be enrolled as a major or minor in a psychology program or addiction studies program (face-to-face or online)

 · Have completed at least 3 semesters or equivalent of the college course